 PeopleImages / Getty Images

 Lifestyle changes may address some causes of vaginal itching.
 Baking soda in the bath, for instance, kills Candida cells.
 Women with yeast infections can benefit from eating yogurt and honey, which encourage the growth of good bacteria.
-Studies show that this may be more effective than some prescription antifungal creams.
+One study found that this may be more effective than some prescription antifungal creams.

 While many cases of vaginal itching resolve on their own or with home remedies, a few additional symptoms could be cause for concern.
 Women who notice vaginal discharge other than the reddish-brown that accompanies menstruation or outside of their cycle are encouraged to see a doctor.
 Additionally, if a woman experiences fever or pelvic pain along with itching, she should seek medical attention.